 NCEA

 New Zealand's National Certificates of Educational Achievement (NCEA) are national qualifications for senior secondary school students.
-Howick College continues to uphold strong achievement rates in Literacy and Numeracy across all year levels.
-Our 92.3% achievement rate for NCEA Level 2 is among the HIGHEST for New Zealand schools.
+Howick College continues to uphold strong achievement rates for NCEA Levels 1 - 3 and is consistently well above the New Zealand national average.

 How NCEA Works